 Evaughnlynn.
 But they both thought the Freeholds were the key to understanding future events.
 Forces and hatreds, old and new, were gathering around the Freeholds.
 She knew her

 intervention would alter the course of events, but whether for better or worse, she wasn’t sure.

 Phylon was waiting for her there, because she had asked him to.
 Once again he’s the key.
 But to what?
 She could not yet see the whole pattern, but she suspected that his

 living in Hawkland had figured in Lady Gwerydd’s decision to give her Sorcha.
 The elfin queen was still affecting events years after her death.

-ball of yarn appeared in it.
+appeared in it.